Frequently Asked Questions

 - How do I cancel my participation in my program?Please do not enroll in a Travel Study program unless you are sure you intend to participate.
 Remember that your deposit is nonrefundable.

 See Cancellation Policy.

-A. Each Travel Study program consists of a required course curriculum.
+- How do I drop a required course?Each Travel Study program consists of a required course curriculum.
 Students are automatically enrolled in this curriculum.
 These courses are mandatory and cannot be dropped.

 Substitutions for required courses may be requested, pending faculty approval.

 More information about a program’s courses can be found on each program’s site under “Curriculum.”

 - How can I enroll in the optional course?A. Optional courses may be available for some programs at an additional fee.
 If you want to enroll in an optional course, you should first discuss your project with your instructor.
 If the course doesn’t require instructor consent for enrollment, then you can enroll anytime beginning February 15, 2017, on MyUCLA.
 Retrieve your application after that date to get the course SRS number needed to enroll on MyUCLA.

 If your course does require instructor consent, please contact the instructor to discuss the details of your project and if approved, the instructor or department will give you a Permission to Enroll (PTE) number to enter when enrolling on MyUCLA.

 - How do I drop an optional course?Optional courses may be dropped through MyUCLA by August 25, 2017, to receive a refund for the optional course; After August 25, optional courses may be dropped with no refund until September 15, 2017, the last day of Summer Session C.